harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 And so if you don't preserve that data, then the tools, as you said, are kind of useless, right?
 Because they don't have the high-quality information that you require.

 On the other hand, I am a strong believer in democratizing data and making it accessible and approachable to people.
 [Denice Ross](https://fas.org/expert/denice-ross/) and I recently produced and published a [Federal Data Field Guide](https://www.federaldatafieldguide.us/).
 It helps to make federal data just more approachable.
 And it is, in effect, a type of data tool because it's like an aggregation of all of these different data types.
 It provides an ontology.

 I really do have an appreciation for democratization.
 I think the data tools really do provide that accessibility.
 And I think the _modus operandi_ of this administration is to increase friction in the approachability of publicly accessible data.
 And so if you take down the tools that help everyday people interpret federal data, I think that's part of the goal — even if you maintain access to the online data itself.
 So I'm right there with you.
 And the distinction is really important and it needs to be emphasized.
 Ultimately, if we're targeting preservation, we definitely have to handle the underlying data because without the data, you don't have the tools.

 And I'd also want to add in another nuance and something I think a lot about, as when I was a senior statistician and senior scientist at OMB, is data reports.
-Data tools, typically, are sort of interactive, and they help you interpret.
+Data tools, typically, are interactive, and they help you interpret.
 But a lot of the economy relies on economic reports where the underlying data are confidential statistical data.
 They're not readily publicly accessible.
 You have to go through a clearance process to get access to them, either through the Federal Statistical Research Data Center program or through the agency research data centers themselves.
 And there are costs associated with that.
 You have to be licensed and get clearance.

 And so instead, what the agencies do is they create these wonderful aggregated quarterly, monthly, yearly reports that provide aggregated statistical data and information.